vjkumargeesala/Neural_StyleTransfer_CNN/README.md

 # 🎨 Neural Style Transfer using Convolutional Neural Networks (CNN) 🎨

 ## Overview 🔍🌟🗺
-This project explores the advanced implementation of Neural Style Transfer (NST) for artistic image synthesis.
-By leveraging pre-trained Convolutional Neural Networks (CNNs), the method combines the structural elements of a content image with the stylistic attributes of a reference image using the VGG-19 architecture, resulting in visually captivating compositions.
+This project examines the sophisticated implementation of Neural Style Transfer (NST) for artistic image synthesis by leveraging pre-trained Convolutional Neural Networks (CNNs).
+Specifically, it integrates the structural elements of a content image with the stylistic attributes of a reference image using the VGG-19 architecture, resulting in visually engaging compositions.

 ---